 - Allowing your children to get together with friends to make physical activity more fun.

-- Providing toys that encourage their activity like a jump rope, bicycle, balls, flying discs, etc.
+- Providing toys that encourage their activity, like a jump rope, bicycle, balls, flying discs, etc.

 - Providing transportation to and from physical activity venues when you can.

 - Engaging in physical activity with your children.
-This not only makes it more fun for them, it also gets you active as well!
+This not only makes it more fun for them, but it also gets you active as well!

 - Doing anything you can!
 Studies show children who feel supported are more likely to be physically active.